BenJBailey/benstandup/README.md

 ## My daily stand-ups

 ### Today

-    Rising Star - write tests on things you put in EF Rising Star - refactor what you can to be somewhat reusable (w/o killing yourself) Meeting @ 9 with Andrew about Comm filter instructions Speak Staff meeting

-### Friday

-    Figure out when you are going to do Lasco
+    ✅ Figure out when you are going to do Lasco
     Weekly Report
-    Lasco?
-    Rising Star?
+    Rising Star